victory

 • Build a balanced college list (reach, match, safety)

-• Start brainstorming and outlining your personal statement
+• Start drafting your personal statement early

-• Finalize extracurricular capstone project details
+• Finalize your capstone or signature project

 12